pydata/conf_site/docs/source/deployment.rst

 Customization
 -------------

 There are a number of steps to get a new conference site ready.
-Some of these steps are only necessary for PyData conference sites, and are marked as such.
+Most of these steps are not necessary to be run manually for PyData conference sites.

 - **Create additional Django administrator accounts if necessary.** The easiest way to do this is to login with the master admin account